Pig (2021 film): Plot

 At Eurydice, Rob asks to meet with its head chef, Derek, a former prep cook at Rob's restaurant.
-Rob pointedly, yet empathetically criticizes Derek for opening a contemporary restaurant rather than the pub he always wanted to run.
-Overwhelmed by the memory of his dream and the reality of his current circumstances, Derek confesses that Amir's wealthy father, Darius, was behind the theft of his pig, having learned of its existence from Amir.
+Rob pointedly yet empathetically criticizes Derek for opening a contemporary restaurant rather than the pub he always wanted to run.
+Overwhelmed by the memory of his dream and the reality of his current circumstances, Derek confesses that Amir's wealthy father, Darius, was behind the theft of Rob's pig, having learned of its existence from Amir.
 Rob angrily ends his partnership with Amir before going to confront Darius at his home.
-Darius promises him $25,000 in exchange for the pig and threatens to kill it should Rob continue his pursuit.
-Amir visits his comatose mother in a care facility, revealing she is still alive.
-He goes to Darius' home to offer Rob a ride, who admits that he does not need his pig to hunt truffles (since he uses the trees), but wants her back because he loves her.
-He asks Amir to gather a list of items in order to retrieve his pig through different tactics.
+Darius offers Rob $25,000 in exchange for the pig and threatens to kill it if Rob continues his pursuit.

+Rob leaves, finding Amir waiting outside, having just left his comatose mother in a care facility, revealing she is still alive.
+Rob admits he does not need his pig to hunt truffles, because the trees tell him where they are; he wants to find her simply because he loves her.
+He gives Amir a list of items and tells him to use Rob's name to obtain them.

+Rob visits his former baker for a salted baguette and a few pastries he shares with Amir before they go back to Darius's house.
+Rob guides Amir as they prepare the same meal for Darius that Rob served to him and his wife, including a rare wine from Rob's personal collection, which Amir obtained from the woman caring for the mausoleum containing Lori's ashes.

-As Rob retrieves a baguette from his former baker, Amir sources special ingredients, including a bottle of wine from Rob and Lori's personal collection, held at the mausoleum containing Lori's ashes.
-After sneaking back into Darius's house, Rob and Amir cook and serve dinner to Darius, the same dish and wine pairing that Rob prepared for Darius and his wife years earlier at his restaurant.
-An emotional Darius leaves the table.
-When Rob follows him, Darius confesses that the junkies he hired for the theft had mishandled the pig, resulting in her death.
-Rob is devastated.
-A remorseful Amir drives him back to a diner near his forest home.
-Despite Amir's carelessness, Rob decides to resume his partnership with him.
-Returning to his forest, Rob washes his bloody face in the lake before returning to his cabin to play a tape that Lori recorded of herself singing Bruce Springsteen’s "I'm on Fire" to him for his birthday.
+All three men sit down to eat together, despite Darius's resistance.
+An emotional Darius leaves the table after just a few tastes.
+When Rob follows and confronts him, Darius asks why he is doing this, and Rob says he remembers every meal he ever cooked and every person he ever served.
+Darius tearfully confesses that the junkies he hired for the theft mishandled the pig, resulting in her death.
+Rob collapses in tears, and a remorseful Amir drives him back to a diner near Rob's home in the forest.
+Despite Amir's foolishness, Rob says he will see him next Thursday.

+Returning to his forest, Rob washes his bloody face in the lake, before returning to his cabin to play a tape Lori recorded of herself singing Bruce Springsteen's "I'm on Fire" to him for his birthday.